winitzki/scall/tutorial/programming_dhall.md

 - All `if / then` constructions must have an `else` clause; both clauses must be values of the same type.
 - There are no "undefined" values: Dhall has no analog of Haskell's "bottom" or of Java's "null" or of Scala's `???`.
 - A program cannot create exceptions or other run-time errors.
-- Infinite loops are not possible, as every loop must have an upper bound on the number of iterations.
+- Infinite loops are not possible; every loop must have an upper bound on the number of iterations.
+- All lists must have an upper bound on length.

 These features eliminate large classes of programmer errors that could create rogue expressions inadvertently.
-Nevertheless, two possibilities for creating "rogue" expressions still remain:
+Nevertheless, two possibilities for creating rogue expressions still remain:
 - Create such a large data structure that no realistic computer could fit it in memory.
 - Start a computation that takes such a long time that no realistic user could wait for its completion.